Galway’s MedTech Industry at a Glance

 BTW, if you are interested in a career in the Pharmaceutical or Medtech industries or are considering upskilling for a better job or a promotion, check out our range of pharmaceutical courses.

-Pharma & Medical Device Job Announcements in Galway
+Medical Device and Pharmaceutical Job Announcements in Galway

 There have been several investments and job announcements in Galway recently.
 Some of the most significant include: